1. Who these Terms are between

 8. Your responsibilities to your viewers

-When you use WebStory, you decide what your viewers see and what data your forms collect.
+When you use Webstory, you decide what your viewers see and what data your forms collect.
 As between you and us, you are responsible for:

-- Posting your own privacy notice on, or linked from, every published WebStory you operate.
+- Posting your own privacy notice on, or linked from, every published Webstory you operate.
 Your privacy notice must comply with the laws of every jurisdiction your viewers are in (including, where applicable, the EU/UK GDPR, the CCPA/CPRA, Quebec’s Law 25, the Australian Privacy Act, and Canadian PIPEDA).
 We’re building a feature to make this easier, but the underlying obligation is yours.

 - Cookie consent.
 The viewer-facing player sets persistent cookies and identifiers (

 webstory-viewer-id,webstory-session-id,webstory-audio-preference,webstory-cart-id, andwebstory-onboarding-seen).
 We’re building a configurable cookie banner you can enable, disable, or pre-configure.
-You are responsible for choosing the right configuration for your viewers’ jurisdictions and for disclosing the cookies your published WebStory sets in your own privacy notice. - Lawful collection through your forms.
+You are responsible for choosing the right configuration for your viewers’ jurisdictions and for disclosing the cookies your published Webstory sets in your own privacy notice. - Lawful collection through your forms.
 When you build lead forms, the fields you ask for are up to you.
 Some fields (email, phone) and some markets (children, healthcare, finance) carry stricter rules.
 You are responsible for collecting only what you have a lawful basis for and for handling responses appropriately.

 - Consent for marketing communications to viewers who submit your forms.